Workshops

 The Power of Connections Project brings together diverse Pan Amazonian leaders, knowledge holders, and practitioners to share lessons learned, strengthen and expand networks, and chart new Amazonian conservation pathways

-To realize these goals, the University of Florida project team and partner organizations in the Amazon basin are creating spaces for shared learning and collaboration centered on five thematic areas:
+To realize these goals, the University of Florida project team and partner organizations in the Amazon basin are creating spaces for shared learning and collaboration centered on five thematic areas.

 Conservation Themes